fanrock/shopmsg-scrape-script/README.md

   - product_title
   - variant_id
   - variant_title
+  - variant_price
   - inventory_quantity
   - captured_timestamp

-We should be able to invoke your program through something like:
+We should be able to invoke your program through the command line like:
 ```
 $> node scrapeInventory.js --site www.puravidabracelets.com --file outfile.csv
 ```